drustanyjt/t5-for-sparql/README.md

 I am trying to train an LLM model that can convert Natural Language Questions to SPARQL.

+## Overview

+This README sums up my research and experiments over the past 3 months on Text-2-SPARQL using T5.

+## Current State of Text-2-SPARQL

+The current approach for working on Text-2-SPARQL.

+## Benchmarks

+KGQA ([code](), [website]()), is an online leaderboard tracking results in Text-2-SPARQL conversion.
+I made use of LC-QuAD 2.0 ([code](), [paper]()), because I found most of the papers I referenced to also make use of it.

+## Entity + Relation Linking

+In NLP research in general, entity linking is the task of linking entities in a text to some knowledge base.
+For Text-2-SPARQL, there are however two kinds of objects we want to link to:

+1. Entities (Nodes in a KG)
+2. Relations (Edges in a KG)

+Entity linking seems to be an easier task, and there are more solutions available for it.
+A commonly cited method is **Falcon 2.0** ([code](), [paper]()).
+It makes use of rules the author came up with to determine which phrases represent entities in a given utterance, and then uses a search algorithm to match these entities to the likeliest human-readable labels.
+**Entity Linking for Questions** with Blink ([code](), [paper]()) by Meta is an entity linker for Wikipedia, but also provides a mapping from Wikipedia pages to Wikidata entities.
+ELQ is a Bert-based entity linker, and comes with a method for modifying the knowledge base it links too.

+Relation linking is slightly more troublesome.
+It is also a problem more specific to Knowledge graphs than general Entity linking.
+Falcon 2.0 has worse results on relation linking than on entity linking.

 ## Some useful Commands